paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

   (G) reimbursement of private persons for expenses incurred by such persons in cooperating with a Department of the Treasury law enforcement organization in investigations and undercover law enforcement operations; and

-  (H) payment for training foreign law enforcement personnel with respect to seizure or forfeiture activities of the Department of the Treasury.
+  (H) payment for training foreign law enforcement personnel with respect to seizure or forfeiture activities of a Department of the Treasury law enforcement organization.

 **(b) Limitations.—**